Good News from Slovenia

 “A new plant came because this potato died.
 The Bible says it’s like that with us.
 Our physical body dies, but when Jesus comes again, we are raised a spiritual body.”

 “Wow!”
 Helen looked at the remains of the rotten potato, then at the lovely big new potato plant.
 Then she took Mom’s hand and walked into the house with the potatoes she had picked.

 Prayer: Thank you, God, for Your promise that we will be raised with glorious new bodies when Jesus comes.
 Amen.

-Bible for Children is now providing Bible stories for the children in Kyrgyzstan.
-There are 6 million people in Kyrgyzstan.
-Only 0.7% of the population are evangelical Christians.
-This picture from The First Easter shows the Kyrghiz text.
-Please pray for Kyrgystan.
+Bible for Children is now providing Bible stories for the children in Macedonia.
+There are 2 million people who speak Macedonian.
+This picture from The First Easter shows the Macedonian text.
+Please pray for Macedonia.